FOME-Tech/Polygonus/README.md

 In scope -
 - Critical systems on the majority of PNP targets
-- up to 8 cylinder capability built into the brainn board
+- up to 8 cylinder capability built into the brain board
 - Full feature set of the protues broken out to pins meaning vheicle board can add the additional circuits if required

 Out of scope -